Reviews You Can Rely On

 fleece jacket men - some models have a shorter length, causing underlayers to stick out...

 Some models have a shorter length, causing underlayers to stick out underneath.
+Credit: Mark Lovell

-What are Fleece Jackets Made Of?
+What Are Fleece Jackets Made Of?

 Fleeces are primarily made from polyester fibers, which are synthetic and lightweight, providing insulation by trapping air to retain heat.
 The fabric is often brushed on one or both sides to create a soft, fuzzy texture that enhances warmth and against-skin comfort.
 Many manufacturers are starting to use recycled polyester, and they may also contain blends with spandex or elastane for stretch.
 Additional materials like nylon are sometimes used for reinforcements or linings, and water-resistant treatments like DWR are sometimes added to improve weather resistance, although we never recommend relying on a fleece jacket as your main form of rain protection.